-- Use a food processor to turn the digestive biscuits into crumbs - or bash them in a bowl with the end of a rolling pin
+- Use a food processor to turn the digestive biscuits into crumbs - or bash them in a bowl or sandwich bag with the end of a rolling pin

 - Make the biscuit layer by mixing the digestive biscuit crumbs and melted butter together in a bowl

-- Add the mixture to the bottom of your serving glasses - the glasses I used have a 250ml capacity - use a teaspoon to press the crumbs down to compact them.
+- Add the biscuit mixture to the bottom of your serving glasses (the glasses I used have a 250ml capacity) use the back of a teaspoon to press the crumbs down to compact them.
 Put them in the fridge to chill while you making the filling

 - For the lemon filling use a food mixer with a whisk attachment or an electric hand whisk to whip up the double cream with the icing sugar

 - When the cream is whipped gently mix 130g of the lemon curd into it

-- Spoon or pipe a layer of the lemon filling into the glass, then drizzle some lemon curd over the top, add another layer of lemon filling, then drizzle more lemon curd over that
+- Spoon or pipe a layer of the cream filling into the glass, then drizzle some lemon curd over the top, add another layer of cream filling, then drizzle more lemon curd over that

-- Add a final lemon filling layer and smooth the top
+- Add a final cream filling layer and smooth the top

 - Then, keeping the mixer on, pour the sugar syrup into the meringue.
 Be careful not to let the sugar syrup hit the side of the bowl.
 Keep the mixer running until the bowl feels cool and the meringue is shiny and holds its shape, and the bowl of the mixer feels cool

 - Pipe or dollop the meringue on top of the lemon filling.
 If dolloping, using a spoon and flick it around to give it texture.
 Then use a kitchen blowtorch to brown the meringue all over